ipfs/community/articles/precarious-data.md

 The World Wide Web is precarious.
 It's a network of information, discussions, data, and analysis that relies on HTTP links to maintain connections between the pieces.
 Those links are unreliable because the content they point to is unstable.
 If you rely on an HTTP service as an authoritative source of data you're building on a precarious foundation.
 Next time you feel the pain of this precarious situation, I encourage you to take it as a sign that you should embrace the decentralized web.

 Centralization is a disease that the web is suffering from.
-It makes the web unstable, insecure and vulnerable to explaitation.  **We can address that disease by changing the way we link to information.**
+It makes the web unstable, insecure and vulnerable to exploitation.  **We can address that disease by changing the way we link to information.**

 For example, right now Climate scientists are [rushing to back up climate datasets](https://motherboard.vice.com/read/researchers-are-preparing-for-trump-to-delete-government-science-from-the-web).
 For decades they have relied on the US government to host a huge amount of the climate data that they rely on.
 The data have been centralized on a few servers and those servers have been treated as the "authoritative" locations for the data.
 Now researchers are worried that it's not safe to rely on those servers any more.
 This has triggered a massive effort of [#DataRescue](http://www.ppehlab.org/datarefuge) and [Guerilla Archiving](https://technoscienceunit.wordpress.com/2016/12/04/guerrilla-archiving-event-saving-environmental-data-from-trump/).

 A similar same thing happened when GeoCities shut down.
-It also appears when people grab snapshots of controversial tweets and high-profile Facebook conversations.
+It also happens when people grab snapshots of controversial tweets and high-profile Facebook conversations before they get deleted.
 These are all examples of people responding to the instability and unreliability of the web.
 Today's worldwide web is not a resilient system.

 From a technical perspective, the problem is the centralization of the data.
 Any data we rely on should be held redundantly in many places.
 Governments, researchers, libraries, etc should all holding identical copies of whichever datasets they care about.
-This is possible today, we simply aren't doing it.
+This is possible today but we simply aren't doing it.
 In order to make this system more resilient, we need to **stop relying on location to distinguish between data** and instead use a technique called content-addressing to distinguish "authoritative" data from other data.

 You can make this switch today.
 Technologies and protocols like [IPFS](https://ipfs.io) and [Dat](http://datproject.org) let you distribute identical copies of your data across a dynamic, scalable network of peers.
-These decentrailzed web technologies will smooth the process of saving endangered data now and will prevent this problem from happening again in the future.
+These decentrailzed web technologies will smooth the process of saving endangered data now and they will prevent this problem from happening again in the future.

 Organizations like the Internet Archive, the Sloan Foundation and the Knight Foundation have been encouraging the use of decentralized technologies for some time.
 The most visible manifestation of this effort was the [Decentralized Web Summit](https://www.decentralizedweb.net) in June 2016.